 The Festival could not happen if it were not for the great volunteers that come together each year.
 Join the fun and get involved.
-Email firstname.lastname@example.org for more information.
+Online signup will be available in October.

 This when the festival is laid out in Seville Square and starts to take shape.
 Groups are welcome.
 Set-up begins at 8 am, Thursday before the festival.
 Some limited set-up starts Wednesday afternoon.

 The Gazebo in the middle of Seville Square is the operations center of the Festival.
 Artists and volunteers frequent the Gazebo to get a cup of coffee and a doughnut, to ask questions, to relay information, lost and found, etc. Volunteers monitor Gazebo activities and keep the coffee brewing!
 One person per shift.

 At least two volunteers at a time are needed throughout the Festival at the check-in table next to the Gazebo.
 Responsibilities include checking in volunteers as they report and directing them to their shift location.
 Check-in table volunteers will assign Artist Relief volunteers to artists' booths according to requests on the "Artist Relief" request forms.
 The volunteer table occasionally receives requests for volunteers to respond to other needs around the festival., ie. watching the parking areas, etc.

 Responsibilities – Operate one of three Pepsi booths located around the Festival site.
 Sell soft drinks and water; keep counter dry and coolers filled with product and ice.
 2 persons per shift.

 Note: beer and other liquid refreshment areas have volunteer groups that work every year, so generally there are no openings in those areas.
 We can pass your name to those committees.